Maaack/Godot-Game-Template/README.md

 When starting a new project:

 1. Go to the `Asset Library Projects` tab.
 2. Search for "Maaack's Game Template".
+(Not GWJ specific)
 3. Click on the result to open the template details.
 4. Click to Download.
 5. Give the project a new name and destination.